yonigibbs/nats-stuck-message/README.md

 The program runs in "exploding banana" mode by default; unless `--no-err` is passed, we will cancel the root coroutines and tear down the process after a few seconds of process run time, triggering a `CancellationException` to be sent to the active worker coroutines.
-This will `nak` any messages being processed.
+In the current code we do nothing in response to this exception, the process simply dies.
+However we have also tried responding to the `CancellationException` by NAKing the message.
+Both behaviours result in the same problem.

 Running the program this way in a loop usually causes the bug to be triggered within a few minutes.

 ## Reproduction instructions

 1. Run `./build.sh` to gradle-build the code.

 2. Run `./exec.sh`, which:

 - brings up a fresh containerized nats with `docker-compose`
 - runs this test program in "exploding banana" mode in a loop

 3. Leave the test code running in a loop for a few minutes, and then kill with `C-c`.
 4. Run `./exec-no-err.sh` to run the consumer in "normal" mode and clear any messages from the queue.